asreva/ada-2020-project-milestone-p3-p3_ada-dream-team/README.md

+Have a look at the result in a "blog" format [here](https://asreva.github.io/2020-12-18-markdown/)!

 # P3 Milestone submission: Does your country of residence influence your friendship relation?
 ### 1. Abstract:
 Our project extension aims to inspect the difference in quantity, quality and distribution of friends according to where a person lives.
 Cultural factors, as well as geography and political decisions, may influence the result.
 We will analyse the problem in different countries.